Harrison-Healthcare/Risk-Calculator/docs/evidence/jbi-reports/Cannon-Albright et al. (2019).md

 **Exposure measured in a valid and reliable way (2/2):** Exposure data (family history constellations) derived from validated registry and genealogy sources.

-**Confounding factors identified (2/2):** Identification of potential confounders such as genetics and smoking.
+**Confounding factors identified (2/2):** Cohort-specific rates for sex, birth year, and birthplace were used to control for confounding in relative risk calculations.

-**Strategies to deal with confounding factors (0/2):** No statistical control or stratification by key confounders like tobacco use.
+**Strategies to deal with confounding factors (2/2):** Expected AD cases were calculated using stratified population rates, adjusting for confounders in rate-based risk estimation.

 **Participants free of outcome at start (2/2):** Only incident lung cancer cases were included; exposure assessed prior to outcome.